scverse/scvi-tools/docs/developer/maintenance.md

 As mentioned above, if the release increments the major or minor version, a new release branch should be created from `main`.
 This branch should be named according to the new version, _e.g._, `1.0.x`.
-Our GitHub rulesets will automatically protect this branch from direct pushes and require pull requests for changes.
+Our GitHub rulesets will automatically protect this branch from direct pushes and will require pull requests for changes.

 #### Bumping the version

 The next step is to bump the version in the `pyproject.toml` file.
-This should be done according to [Semantic Versioning].
 This should be done via a PR into `main` and then an appropriate backport into the release branch.

 #### (Optional) Re-run the tutorials